Hexagram Forty-three—Removing Impurities

 The third line, yang, first offers an example of the wrong way to make a case: the prosecutor tries to threaten the court.
 Next, the correct way: the prosecutor works hard to gather evidence.
 This shows the bully offense against the court will fail, but the diligent person who works hard to make a case will succeed.

 The fourth line, yang, shows an arrogant prosecutor who got his bottom kicked, who comes back for more.
 The line describes it as "one who walks with great difficulty after a flailing cuts the skin of their buttocks."
-The advice is to "walk as a sheep among the herd for now."
+The advice is to "walk as a sheep among the herd for now," in other words, be humble, don't act like you're better than everyone else.
 However, due to arrogance, a person may ignore good advice.

 In the fifth line, yang, the prosecutor goes after criminals like pulling weeds from a garden.
 This is appropriate.